utelecon/utelecon.github.io/en/utokyo_wifi/index.md

 - There is no limit to the number of devices per account that can be connected to UTokyo Wi-Fi.
 - You cannot delete your UTokyo Wi-Fi account directly.
 However, you can make it invalid with reissuing a new account by clicking the "New Application" button in the "UTokyo Wi-Fi Account Menu".
 - Please note that UTokyo Wi-Fi may become temporarily unavailable in certain locations or throughout the campus due to trouble.
 We apologize for any inconvenience, and we will make efforts to deal with the problem quickly.
 - In addition to UTokyo Wi-Fi, the University of Tokyo has other wireless LAN services that are available on campus.
-All members of and visitors to the University of Tokyo are requested to refer to the WiFi services in UTokyo page before using UTokyo Wi-Fi and use the service appropriately.
+All members of and visitors to the University of Tokyo are requested to refer to [the WiFi services in UTokyo](https://www.u-tokyo.ac.jp/adm/dics/ja/wlan.html) page before using UTokyo Wi-Fi and use the service appropriately.
+  - You will be able to use UTokyo Wi-Fi account user ID and password to connect to [eduroam](https://eduroam.jp/en), a wireless LAN service that allows mutual use among universities and research institutions.
+    - Only UTokyo Wi-Fi accounts issued after January 31, 2023 will be eligible for this.
 - If you are in charge of a network of your department,  please also refer to [the Information on UTokyo Portal](https://univtokyo.sharepoint.com/sites/utokyoportal/wiki/d/UTokyo_WiFi_Management.aspx).

 ## Troubleshooting and Inquiries